rafaelaceno/opstest/README.md

 Script Terraform that when executed will go
 - Create a Lauch Configuration
-- link the Lanch Configuration to an Auto Scalling Group
+- Link the Lanch Configuration to an Auto Scalling Group
 - Placing Scalling with instances in Multi-AZ
 - Creates an ELB by listening on port 80
 - Link Auto Scalling Group to Load Balancer